anuj9006/HackIdeas/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Docker start
-Run `docker build -t hackideas-docker . `
+Run `docker build -t hackideas-docker . ` .
+This will be build the docker image with App.

-Run `docker run -p 3000:3000 -d hackideas-docker` Navigate to `http://localhost:3000/`
+Run `docker run -p 3000:3000 -d hackideas-docker` .
+This will start container for above built image.
+Navigate to `http://localhost:3000/`

 ## Running unit tests